Blog Home / Compliance / Protect Your Assets: Cybersecurity Training for Finance Professionals

 Importance of Employee Training

-Cybersecurity training for finance professionals is essential to safeguard your organisation’s sensitive data and financial assets.
-With up to 90% of data breaches stemming from human error (Model N), it’s clear that fostering a security-focused culture is critical.
+Cybersecurity training is essential for safeguarding your organization’s sensitive data and assets.
+Since up to 90% of data breaches stem from human error (Model N), fostering a security-focused culture is critical.

-Training helps employees recognize and respond to cyber threats effectively.
-By tailoring cybersecurity educational content to specific groups within your organisation, such as the finance department, you can make the training more engaging and impactful (Model N).
+Training helps employees recognize and respond to threats effectively.
+By tailoring the educational content specifically for the finance department, you can make the training more engaging and impactful (Model N).

-Implementing a variety of educational approaches like live presentations, small group sessions, and lunch-and-learns can maintain employee engagement.
-These formats provide opportunities for real-time discussions and questions, fostering better participation and effectiveness in training sessions.
+Implementing various educational approaches like live presentations, small group sessions, and lunch-and-learns can maintain employee engagement.
+These formats provide opportunities for real-time discussions and questions, boosting the effectiveness of training.

 Monitoring and Evaluating Training Effectiveness

-Evaluating the effectiveness of your cybersecurity training is crucial for ensuring continuous improvement in your organisation’s security practices.
+Evaluating the effectiveness of your training is crucial for ensuring continuous improvement in security practices.
 Here are some methods to measure the impact of your training:

-1. Pre-Training Assessments: Establish a baseline understanding of employees’ knowledge before they receive training.
-Compare post-training results with initial assessments to measure progress (Hut Six).
+• Pre-Training Assessments: Establish a baseline of employee knowledge before training.
+Comparing post-training results with this baseline measures progress (Hut Six).

-2. Training Completion Rates: Monitor the completion rates of your training programs.
-Higher completion rates indicate greater employee engagement and commitment to learning.
+• Training Completion Rates: Monitor how many employees complete the program.
+High completion rates show greater engagement and commitment to learning.

-3. Simulated Phishing Campaigns: Send mock phishing emails and track the click rates before and after the training.
-A decrease in click rates indicates improved awareness and a reduction in employees falling for phishing scams (Hut Six).
+• Simulated Phishing Campaigns: Send mock phishing emails and track the click rates before and after training.
+A decrease in clicks shows improved awareness (Hut Six).

-4. Quiz Scores: Compare quiz scores before and after the training to gauge improvement in understanding.
-Analyze individual question scores to identify areas needing additional training (Hut Six).
+• Quiz Scores: Compare quiz scores before and after training to gauge understanding.
+Analyse individual question scores to pinpoint areas needing more focus (Hut Six).

-5. Security Incident Metrics: Compare security incident metrics before and after implementing training.
-A decrease in incidents suggests that the training has positively influenced employee behaviour (Hut Six).
+• Security Incident Metrics: Compare the number of security incidents before and after training.
+A decrease in incidents suggests the training has positively changed employee behaviour (Hut Six).

 By implementing these evaluation methods, you can ensure that your cybersecurity training is effective and continuously improving.
 For more information on creating a robust cybersecurity strategy, explore our articles on finance team cybersecurity responsibilities and cybersecurity awareness for finance professionals.